 Support and Training for Congregations

-Two groups of interested sacred places (5-8 in each group) will be selected to participate in the New Dollars/New Partners for Your Historic Sacred Place training program.
+Up to ten sacred places will be selected to participate in the New Dollars/New Partners for Your Historic Sacred Place training program.
 The training will help develop the capacity of the stewards of culturally significant historic sacred places, and prepare them to successfully implement repair and restoration projects through new fundraising efforts and community partnerships.
 Participating congregations will:

 - Learn to tell their stories to the community, better care for their buildings, and engage with neighbors to develop wide support for their historic sacred places;